 What a great visit to Fredericksburg

 Interesting fact: The Meuseach-Comanche Treaty is one of the few unbroken treaties and is unusual because the government was not involved.
-The result of the treaty is that the Comanche were able to keep their hunting grounds, and Fredericksburg became free from Comanche raids.
+The treaty resulted in the Comanche keeping their hunting grounds and Fredericksburg becoming free from Comanche raids.

 During the 1930s, Fredericksburg grew into a vacation and tourist center.
-The Gillespie County Historical Society, formed in 1934, has worked to preserve the history and German traditions of early Fredericksburg and increase its popularity as a tourist destination.
+The Gillespie County Historical Society, formed in 1934, has worked to preserve early Fredericksburg’s history and German traditions and increase its popularity as a tourist destination.

 These are just bits and pieces of the remarkable history that makes Fredericksburg a unique and trendy community today.
 The City of Fredericksburg’s website contains much more detailed historical information.